 We cannot convert or duplicate copyrighted materials without the permission of the copyright holder except where fair use allows.
 Additionally, we may not be able to convert materials due to technical limitations such as CSS, Macrovision, etc. Fees may apply for non-CAS departments and for materials that are not used in a current course.

-The Language Center’s media production services include audio and video recording, editing, mixing, postproduction, and instructional design assistance.
+The Language Center’s media production services include audio and video recording, editing, mixing, pre and post production, and instructional design assistance.

 We can record audio or video lessons for your course.
-Materials can be delivered via CD, DVD, or Blu-Ray.
-Some materials can be posted on the Language Center’s website or BU’s iTunes U site, depending on purpose and copyright.
+Materials can be delivered via CD, DVD, Blu-Ray, Google Drive or Dropbox.
+Some materials can be posted on the Language Center’s website, Kaltura MyMedia, or Blackboard, depending on purpose and copyright.

 We can provide assistance in creating course-related content as time and resources allow.
-We can host course websites that require a large amount of media, such a website for a film course.
-We can extract clips from casette, CD, VHS, and DVD, digitize the material and stream it directly from BU’s media server.
+We can extract clips from cassette, CD, VHS, and DVD, digitize the material and stream it directly from BU’s MyMedia service.

 For production projects, we employ a collaborative approach, and work closely with our clients.
 The complexity of production work requires substantial lead time.
 Fees may apply.
 Please contact us directly to discuss.

-The Geddes Language Center is the sole distributor of the audio materials that accompany the language-learning text, A RUSSIAN COURSE, by Alexander Lipson.
-The Lipson audio is sold either as Audio CDs (12 discs) or in MP3 format (2 CD-Rs or 1 DVD-R).
-The cost is $65.
-(Overseas shipping charges will apply.)
+The Geddes Language Center is the sole distributor of the audio materials that accompany the three language-learning texts, A RUSSIAN COURSE, by Alexander Lipson.
+The Lipson audio is sold via Dropbox or Google Drive The cost is $65.
+Please be sure to include your email address.

-To order, send a check or money order (payable to Boston University) to:
+To order, send a check or money order (payable to “The Trustees of Boston University”) to:

 Geddes Language Center